daattali/beautiful-jekyll/capstone/faq.md

 #### 6. Will you sign a non-disclosure agreement?

-Yes, but within reason.
-We have a template agreement that we can share with you if you're interested.
-Just contact us at `sthg_capstone@sthg.ubc.ca`.
+Yes, we offer a standard UBC NDA that we can share with you if you are interested.
+Contact us at `sthg_capstone@sthg.ubc.ca`.

 #### 7. Can the proposed project be "solved"?